What is a Standing Deposit Facility (SDF), and How Does It Work?

 Home » Personal Finance » What is a Standing Deposit Facility (SDF), and How Does It Work?

-Standing Deposit Facility (SDF) is a monetary policy tool introduced by the Reserve Bank of India (RBI) on April 8, 2022, to absorb excess liquidity from the banking system.
+When banks have extra money, what do they do with it?
+SDF is a mechanism that helps manage such extra liquidity in the economy.
+Standing Deposit Facility (SDF) is a monetary policy tool introduced by the Reserve Bank of India (RBI) on April 8, 2022,.
+It aims to absorb excess liquidity from the banking system.
 SDF allows banks to temporarily deposit their surplus funds with the RBI without any collateral and earn an interest rate on it.
 However, why does our economy need a facility like SDF?

-In this blog, we will share all the basics surrounding the Standing Deposit facility, the SDF rate, and the need for SDF for liquidity management in the nation.
+In this blog, we will share all the basics surrounding the Standing Deposit facility, the SDF rate, and the need for SDF RBI for liquidity management.

 Understanding the Standing Deposit Facility

-It is a mechanism that was introduced by the Reserve Bank of India (RBI) in 2022.
-SDF is like a special account where commercial banks can temporarily deposit their extra money with the RBI.
+Standing Deposit Facility is a mechanism that was introduced by RBI in 2022.
+It is like a special account where commercial banks can temporarily deposit their extra money with the RBI.

 But why would they do that?